A Reinforcement Learning Approach for Rebalancing Electric Vehicle Sharing Systems: Conclusion

 \section{Conclusion}

 This study solves the shuttle routing problem for FFEVSS.
 We consider a static network, in which a group of drivers is deployed to relocate EVs from supplier nodes to charger and demander nodes.
 We propose a reinforcement learning approach to learn routing policies for single-shuttle and multi-shuttle cases.
-The proposed solution methods allow solving the new class of problem instances, while demonstrating improved results on instances solvable by existing methods in the literature.
-We also present several RL agents that generalize on various network structures or network sizes and we demonstrate that the RL agent specifically trained on a network produces superior results.
+The proposed solution methods allow solving the new class of problem instances while demonstrating improved results on instances solvable by existing methods in the literature.
+We also present several RL agents that generalize on various network structures or network sizes, and we demonstrate that the RL agent specifically trained on a network produces superior results.
+As future work, it is interesting to consider a dynamic network with the presence of customer demand to rebalance FFEVSS in the daytime.